schlusenbaum/roborock-q10/README.md

 Home Assistant custom integration for Roborock Q10 devices.

-This integration extends Home Assistant's official Roborock integration with Q10-specific functionality for maps, rooms, and cleaning controls.
+This integration extends Home Assistant's official Roborock integration with Q10-specific functionality for maps, rooms, cleaning controls, and map orientation.

 > **Important:** This integration does not replace the official Home Assistant Roborock integration.
 It uses an existing Roborock vacuum entity and adds additional entities and services.